Economic opportunities and challenges in Lagos

 Each day the residents sort 3,000 tonnes of waste by hand, picking out valuable items to sell.
 Without the dump, a lot of reusable items would go to waste.

 When it is dry natural gases build up under the waste.
 This often leads to fires which are hard to put out.
 Natural gases such as methane can be harnessed for energy.
 A new project by the Lagos State Waste Management Authority is planned to produce 25MW of electricity.
 This is enough to power a town, though not a city the size of Lagos.
-Olusosun is an example of the way people in Lagos find solutions to problems – seeing an opportunity where others might just see junk.
+Olusosun is an example of how people in Lagos find solutions to problems – seeing an opportunity where others might see junk.